skmin-lab/unixmd/docs/source/objects/qm/prog_columbus.rst

 Columbus
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Columbus :cite:`Lischka2011` is one of famous open-source software for high-level *ab initio* quantum calculation.
-Similar with other softwares, it can do various types of fundamental quantum calculation.
-However, the major competitiveness of Columbus compared to other softwares is that it is mainly designed to compute multireference calculations on electonic ground and excited states.
+Columbus :cite:`Lischka2011` is one of a famous open-source software for high-level *ab initio* quantum calculation.
+Similar with other softwares, it can do various types of fundamental quantum calculations.
+However, the major competitiveness of Columbus compared to other softwares is mainly designed to compute multireference calculations on electonic ground and excited states.
 This feature is indeed well suited for dynamics in PyUNIxMD, it is implemented for various types of dynamics.
 In the current version of PyUNIxMD, only (SA-)CASSCF method is available.